GoogleCloudPlatform/datashare-toolkit/README.md

 ### Consumers

 - A GCP account with billing enabled
-- Entitlements granted by the publsiher to your specific licensed datasets
+- Entitlements granted by the publisher to your specific licensed datasets

 ## Principles